Stakeholders Weigh in on Granite Moccasin Logging Project - Flathead Beacon

 But even as conservation groups push for additional layers of environmental review, proponents of the project, including wood products industry leaders, recreation advocates and residents, say it’s needed to reduce the risk of wildfire in a corridor brimming with untreated fuels that threaten infrastructure and communities on U.S. Highway 2, as well as to support local timber mills and improve forest health.

-If approved, the project would occur in recommended wilderness areas, although the scope of that work would be confined to whitebark pine restoration, tree planting and prescribed burning.
+If approved, portions of the project would occur in recommended wilderness areas, although the scope of that work would be confined to whitebark pine restoration and tree planting with hand tools.
 Other project activities would occur in inventoried roadless areas, where much of the work also centers on whitebark pine restoration, while others still would be authorized in a congressionally designated wild and scenic river corridor and in core grizzly bear habitat.

 Flathead National Forest officials proposed the Granite Moccasin project as an authorized emergency action, and while there is no formal public comment period, Hungry Horse District Ranger Rob Davies, who would oversee the project, urged people to submit feedback by Jan.
 15. Additional information about the project and instructions on how to comment is available on the Flathead National Forest project webpage.